Volleyball

 The opposite hitter in volleyball

-The opposite hitter also has an important offensive role, like the outside hitter but does not require a player with superior defensive and passing skills.
+The opposite hitter also plays an essential offensive role, similar to the outside hitter, but does not require a player with superior defensive and passing skills.
 The opposite hitter position must be filled by a physically strong athlete who can jump high and focus on the offensive game by scoring points and serving hard.
 Also, the opposite hitter plays in positions 2 and 1, depending on the rotation (figure 1).

 A good opposite hitter has good ball control, versatility, and a well-rounded skill set.